medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 ![](mediators.png)

-* The CHT Mediator Channel contains routes to the CHT Mediator
+* The CHT Mediator Channel contains routes to the CHT Mediator.
 * The FHIR Channel contains routes to the FHIR Server.
 Although it is not used by this integration, it can be used to expose any CHT documents sent to it as a FHIR API.
-* The OpenMRS Channel contains routes to the FHIR API of an external deployment of OpenMRS
+* The OpenMRS Channel contains routes to the FHIR API of an external deployment of OpenMRS.
-* The OpenMRS Polling Channel is a [polling channel](https://openhim.org/docs/user-guide/polling-channels/) that triggers the sync
+* The OpenMRS Polling Channel is a [polling channel](https://openhim.org/docs/user-guide/polling-channels/) that triggers the sync.

 ![](channels.png)